Tuscaloosa City Schools: Before integration

 In 1884 the municipal government established the district, which had 247 white students and 173 black students in its first year.
+Over time, two high schools developed for the city.
+Tuscaloosa High School was for the White students and Druid High School was for the Black students.
 The schools remained segregated racially after Brown v.
 Board of Education.
-In 1969 the district had 13,500 students.
+In the segregated Druid High School, students would receive hand-me-down textbooks from the white Tuscaloosa High School, which would then cause them to fall behind academically to their white counterparts.
 In 1975 the NAACP Legal Defense Fund and the U.S. Department of Justice started an effort to make Tuscaloosa schools racially integrated.
-In 1979 a desegregation agreement was instituted by a federal judge requiring the district to have a single high school, Central High School when it previously had two (Tuscaloosa High School for white students and Druid High School for black students); the agreement also meant the district reorganized the middle school system to have three middle schools.
+In 1979 a desegregation agreement was instituted by a federal judge requiring the district to have a single high school, Central High School when it previously had two; the agreement also meant the district reorganized the middle school system to have three middle schools.